akutruff/HueShift/README.md

-# HueShift for the Raspberry Pi!
+# HueShift

 Make your Phillips Hue lights cool during the day and warm after sunset just like Flux and Apple's Night Shift.
+Runs comfortably in Docker, and even on a Raspberry Pi.

 Install on a Raspberry Pi, and your house rises and sets with the sun.
-When a light gets turned on, it will automatically change to the right color within 10 seconds.
+When a light gets turned on, it will automatically change to the right color within X seconds.
 (Built on .NET Core 2 so this will run on Windows and Linux as well!)

 Log in as the pi user:

-Install .NET Core
+Install Docker.
+Pull this repository.

 ```
 curl -sSL https://raw.githubusercontent.com/akutruff/HueShift/master/install-dotnet.sh | sudo bash
 ```